Have you encountered the error message “this accessory may not be supported” on your iPhone while connecting an accessory? Well, you’re not alone.

 10. Talk to Apple Support

-At least one of the troubleshooting solutions above will help you get rid of the error message “this accessory may not be supported”.
-However, if it still appears then you should reach out to Apple Support.
-They’re in a better position to diagnose the issue and offer durable solutions.
+At least one of the troubleshooting solutions above will help you eliminate the error message “this accessory may not be supported.”
+However, you should reach out to Apple Support if it still appears.
+They’re better positioned to diagnose the issue and offer durable solutions.

 With an AppleCare plan, you could get a replacement accessory at no cost.
 Talk to the experts and let them inform you about your options.